duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 	- ## Welsh identity
 		- A feeling of loyalty to Wales is often similar in nature to the fairly weak loyalties to particular geographical areas found throughout England - it is regional rather than nationalistic.
 			- People of Wales do not have as many reminders of their Welshness in everyday life.
-				- the organization of public life is similar to that in England.
+				- The organization of public life is similar to that in England.
-				- nor are there as many well-known symbols of Welshness.
+				- Nor are there as many well-known symbols of Welshness.
 			- In addition, a large minority of the people in Wales probably do not consider themselves to be especially Welsh at all.
-				- in the 19th century large numbers of Scottish, Irish, and English people went to find work there
+				- In the 19th century large numbers of Scottish, Irish, and English people went to find work there
-				- today many English people still make their homes in Wales or have a holiday house there.
+				- Today many English people still make their homes in Wales or have a holiday house there.
 		- However, there is one single highly important symbol of Welsh identity: the Welsh language.
 			- According to the Welsh Language Use Survey 2019-20, 22% of the population aged three or older could speak Welsh[^1].
-				- for these people, Welsh identity obviously means more than just living in the region known as Wales.
+			- For these people, Welsh identity obviously means more than just living in the region known as Wales.
 			- Moreover, in comparison to the other small minority languages of Europe, Welsh show signs of continued vitality.
 			- Thanks to successive campaigns, the language receives a lot of public support.
-				- all children in Wales learn it at school
+				- All children in Wales learn it at school
-				- there are many local newspapers in Welsh
-				- there is a Welsh television channel and nearly all public notices and signs are written in both Welsh and English
+				- There are many local newspapers in Welsh, there is a Welsh television channel and nearly all public notices and signs are written in both Welsh and English.
 - ## Footnotes
-	- [^1]:
+	- [^1]: https://